andrewt3000/MachineLearning/transformer.md

 ### Pytorch implementation
 [TransformerEncoderLayer](https://docs.pytorch.org/docs/stable/generated/torch.nn.TransformerEncoderLayer.html) implements an attention block as described in Attention is all you need.
-It default to layer norm last but can be changed with a parametter norm_first=True.
+It defaults to layer norm last but can be changed with a parametter norm_first=True.
 You can also implement an attention block in more detail.
 [MultiheadAttention](https://docs.pytorch.org/docs/stable/generated/torch.nn.MultiheadAttention.html) implements a multi-head attention sublayer based on the attention is all you need paper.
 Use  [Linear](https://docs.pytorch.org/docs/2.13/generated/torch.nn.modules.linear.Linear.html) and [LayerNorm](https://docs.pytorch.org/docs/stable/generated/torch.nn.LayerNorm.html) to fill out the attenion block.
 Consider more advanced libraries for production code such as [flash-attn](https://github.com/dao-ailab/flash-attention).

 ``` python